Airbnb criticizes Hawaii attempt to subpoena host records

 It's the latest clash between the San Francisco-based company and local governments.
 In New York, a U.S. judge last month shelved a city law that would have required home-sharing platforms to reveal hosts' names and other information.
 New York City established the law so it could crack down on illegal listings and impose fines.

-But U.S. District Judge Paul A. Engelmayer, in issuing a preliminary injunction, ruled that forcing home-sharing platforms to reveal a "breathtaking" amount of information about their businesses seemed unconstitutional.
+U.S. District Judge Paul A. Engelmayer, in issuing a preliminary injunction, ruled that forcing home-sharing platforms to reveal a "breathtaking" amount of information about their businesses seemed unconstitutional.

 In the Hawaii case, Airbnb's attorneys argued that allowing the subpoena would be equivalent to authorizing the state to go door-to-door in search of people violating the law — something that is unconstitutional.